7.62×54mmR: Availability

 7.62×54mmR is widely available both as military surplus and new production, but less so for match-grade rounds.
 Most surplus ammunition is steel-cased and uses Berdan primers, which effectively hinders its use for handloading.
 However, with the increased popularity of surplus Eastern-bloc Mosin–Nagant, SVT-40, and PSL rifles in the United States, Boxer-primed ammunition and unfired cases are increasingly available; these cases take large rifle primers.

 Cartridge derivatives

 USSR/Russia

+Russia also produces similar derivative cartridges based on the original case dimensions of the 7.62x54mmR cartridge for hunting and sport.